Neyami/Quake-2-NPCS/README.md

-# Quake-2-NPCS
 Quake 2 NPCs ported to Sven Co-op, only the models for now.

+Models, textures, sounds by iD Software.